NivenT/academic_website/_advice/postdoc.md

 * Schools can be surprisingly cautious in making offers.
 They do not make an offer to everyone whom they would like to have in their department; they also consider if they think the person would likely accept their offer.
   * As an extreme example, I know one person who had a school say they were rejecting him because they heard he was applying to NSF at a top university and so felt it was unlikely he would end up accepting an offer from them; this was before NSF results had come out.
   * More commonly, schools may reach out to you to ask if you are still interested in them before (considering) formally sending you an offer.
-* Most places are willing to late you delay your start date by a year if you want to for any reason.
+* Most places are willing to let you delay your start date by a year if you want to for any reason.
   * One big exception to this is the NSF postdoc, which requires you begin the year you receive your offer.
 However, your second year of NSF does not have to immediately follow the first.
 * If you think you want to combine offers or would like more time before responding to an offer, do not be afraid to ask.
   * When you receive an offer, if you would seriously consider accepting it, but only in combination with something else or only under other specific circumstances, it is helpful to send a reply where you explain your situation and ask them if they would be amenable to this.
   * I ended up combining 3 postdoc offers (for a total of 5 years).
-This involved multiple email chains and a lot of back-and-forth to get permission from everyone, but everyone involved in the process was kind and understanding, even as I asked for me time to check with other parties and asked about various scenarios of what the combination could look like (mostly based around if I do/don't receive NSF and different strategies for satisfying certain scheduling constraints the offers imposed).
+This involved multiple email chains and a lot of back-and-forth to get permission from everyone, but everyone involved in the process was kind and understanding, even as I asked them for time to check with other parties and asked about various scenarios of what the combination could look like (mostly based around if I do/don't receive NSF and different strategies for satisfying certain scheduling constraints the offers imposed).
 * Departments are often receptive to questions about the status of your application.
   * If you receive an offer from school A, but you are waiting to hear back from school B where you would rather be, you can send an email to school B explaining that you just got this offer you need to respond to and asking about your chances of receiving an offer from them.
 This is a normal sort of thing.
     * Not all schools/positions will be allowed to answer such questions, but many will, and worst-case scenario, they just say they can't tell you.
-I think the NSF, in particular, usually shys away from such questions.
+I think the NSF, in particular, usually shies away from such questions.
   * Similarly, if you are trying to coordinate with a partner and one of you receives an offer from a place, they can send an email explaining that you are partners and ask about your chances of receiving an offer as well.
     * In my case, my partner sent a few such emails on my behalf, and people were often willing to share the behind-the-scenes status of my application.
 This was helpful for evaluating our options for postdocing together as the situation evolved.
 * I think departments appreciate it if you update them (e.g. respond to offers, withdraw if you have an offer you prefer from elsewhere, etc.) as soon as you are comfortable doing so.